E-commerce trends, statistics, and predictions for 2023

 Mobile commerce, which is shopping made through a mobile device, is on the rise, and it seems that it is here to stay.
 In fact, in the US alone, the expected revenue from mobile e-commerce is expected to be around $431 billion.
 In 2025, the expected revenue is around $710 billion.

-This means that if you own an e-commerce website, you should optimize it for mobile use.
+This means that if you are an e-commerce website owner, you should make your website mobile-ready.
 You should take certain steps to offer a better user experience and maximize your potential earnings.

 The site should be mobile-friendly from a web development perspective.
 Mobile users are more visually oriented, so the content should focus on that.
 To make your website mobile-ready, consider including SMS or push notifications and even creating an app for your website.

 Social commerce is a part of e-commerce, and as the name suggests, it involves buying a product directly from a social media platform: Facebook, Instagram, TikTok, and so on.
 This move really shouldn’t come as a surprise.
 A person spends an average of 2h 27 m on social media daily, and companies already use social media for marketing purposes.
-It is a match made in heaven, so an increasing number of companies now use social media to sell their services and products.
+It is a match made in heaven, so many companies now use social media to sell their services and products.

 It makes sense if you think about it.
 Social commerce eliminates a step from the purchasing process.
 Customers can now search, find, and purchase products directly through social media.
 There is no need to see the product and then go on the website to buy it.
 It is a win-win situation for both parties.
 Social commerce is on an ascending path, and it is expected to triple to $1.2 trillion by the year 2025.